Kotlin/KEEP/proposals/jvm-expose-boxed.md

 - If a declaration has a `@JvmName` annotation, that should appear only in the _unboxed_ variant, which is the one whose name is affected.
 - If a declaration has a `@JvmExposeBoxed` annotation, that should appear only in the _boxed_ variant.

+Note that `@JvmExposeBoxed` annotations on containers "travel" to the boxed variant.
+As a result, both annotation processors and runtime reflection do not see `@JvmExposeBoxed` on the containers (file, class) but rather on each individual operation.

 ### Other design choices